sysrich/rootco.de-web/_posts/2016-04-04-opensuse-and-you.md

 And don't expect anyone else to tell you what to do or what needs doing - volunteers are rarely motivated when given orders from others, so that just isn't typically the openSUSE way.
 That said, I do believe we could do with having some indications of particular areas where we need help; The new [openSUSE Mentoring website](https://opensuse.github.io/mentoring/) is a perfect example of something the Project now has to solve that problem.

-In the highly unlikely event that you think everything is wonderful and there is nothing that annoys you, but you still want to give something back to the openSUSE project, then dig a little deeper, try something new, either technically in our products, or get involved ina new aspect of the Project that interests you.
+In the highly unlikely event that you think everything is wonderful and there is nothing that annoys you, but you still want to give something back to the openSUSE project, then dig a little deeper, try something new, either technically in our products, or get involved in a new aspect of the Project that interests you.
 I guarantee you'll find something somewhere which could do with your help.

 # How to get started? <a name="Starting"></a>